-What does Goodbye Yellow Brick Road mean?
+What do you think Goodbye Yellow Brick Road means?

 Elton John: Goodbye Yellow Brick Road Meaning